Sam Lakeman

 Samuel Charles Lakeman (born 6 November 1975) is an English musician, songwriter, and producer and co-owner of Charcoal Records.
+He is known for his work with his wife, the Northern Irish singer Cara Dillon.

+Career

 Lakeman was brought up in the village of Buckland Monachorum, near Yelverton, Devon, United Kingdom, with his brothers, fellow musicians Seth Lakeman and Sean Lakeman.
-He currently lives in Frome, Somerset, UK, with his wife, the award-winning Irish singer Cara Dillon, and their three children.

-Career

-Sam began playing music with his parents and two brothers Seth and Sean at an early age.
+Lakeman began playing music with his parents and two brothers at an early age.

 As a family band they started playing at festivals, and small concerts.
 Lakeman and his siblings formed The Lakeman Brothers in the early 1990s – with Sam on piano/keyboards, Seth Lakeman on fiddle, and Sean Lakeman on guitar.
 The brothers toured throughout the UK and Europe during weekends and school holidays, performing at festivals and venues winning critical acclaim for their musical abilities, compositions and fresh arrangements of traditional tunes.
 The trio wrote and produced the album 'Three Piece Suite' (1994).